cuongtran-syr/cuongtran-syr.github.io/_pages/research.md

   - /resume
 ---

 My research interests are general topics in machine learning which include but are not limited to: differential privacy, fairness and federated learning.
 Currently, I am working on building connection between differential privacy and fairness for learning and decision problems.
+Namely, I focus on the following two directions.
+First, how privacy constraints affect the individual/group fairness?
+What are the potential factors and what are the mitigation solutions ?
+Second, how can we develop effective and efficient private fair models that protect the group information during learning.